anaconda/anaconda-project/projects.rst

 Variables that end in ``_PASSWORD``, ``_ENCRYPTED``,
 ``_SECRET_KEY``, or ``_SECRET`` are treated sensitively by default.
-This means that if ``anaconda-project`` stores a value for them in ``project-local.yml`` or elsewhere, that value is encrypted.
+This means that if ``anaconda-project`` stores a value for them in ``project.yml`` or ``project-local.yml`` or elsewhere, that value is encrypted.
+NOTE: ``project-local.yml stores and encrypts the value that you enter when prompted.

 To force a variable to be encrypted or not encrypted, add the ``encrypted`` option to it, like this: